As of July 2017 - The Hurunui District Council no longer has any responsibility for fire response.

-It has obligations under the Rural Fires Act 1977 to promote prevention detection control and restriction of fire in its rural area.
+FENZ has obligations under the Fire and Emergency New Zealand Act 2017 to promote prevention detection control and restriction of fire in its rural area.

 This includes imposing fire restrictions and bans where appropriate.

-There are also special conditions around stubble burning and hill and country burning you may need to know about.
+There are also special conditions around stubble burning and Hill and High country burning you may need to know about.

 If you live in a township, you will need permission from Environment Canterbury to light a fire outdoors.

-Because the Clean Air Legislation also governs fires, it is a good idea for anyone wishing to light fires to also check with Environment Canterbury as well as the relevant Fire Authority.
-Year round fire restrictions also apply in those parts of our district owned by the Department of Conservation (DOC).
+Because the Clean Air Legislation also governs fires, it is a good idea for anyone wishing to light fires to also check with Environment Canterbury as well as Fire and Emergency New Zealand.
+Year round fire restrictions also apply in those parts of our district owned by Public Conservation Land.

-If you live on or within DOC land, or the 1km fire margins around it or the coast, you will need a permit from the Department to light an outdoor fire.
+If you live on or within Public Conservation Land, or the 1km fire margins around it or the coast, you will need a permit from the Department to light an outdoor fire.

 Before lighting any fire near a road, you need to consider the safety of road users, and in particular smoke hazard across roadways.